How to Make a Layered Snare Drum

 ~Sub Bass layer + Snare Drum layer 1 + Snare Drum layer 2

-To conclude, a bit of Reverb and some compression won’t do any harm, so let us hear how the layered snare drum sounds like.
+To conclude, a bit of Reverb and some compression won't do any harm, so let us hear what the layered snare drum sounds like.

 ~Final Layered Snare Drum + Reverb & Compression